 There is currently an industry-wide shortage of polysilicon, which has resulted in significant price increases.
 We expect that the average price of polysilicon will continue to increase.
 Increases in polysilicon prices have in the past increased our manufacturing costs and may impact our manufacturing costs and net income in the future.
 As demand for solar cells has increased, many of our principal competitors have announced plans to add additional manufacturing capacity.
 As this manufacturing capacity becomes operational, it will increase the demand for polysilicon and further exacerbate the current shortage.
 Polysilicon is also used in the semiconductor industry generally and any increase in demand from that sector will compound the shortage.
-The production of polysilicon are under construction, we do not believe that the supply imbalance will be remedied in the near term.
+The production of polysilicon is capital intensive and adding additional capacity requires significant lead time.
+While we are aware that several new facilities for the manufacture of polysilicon are under construction, we do not believe that the supply imbalance will be remedied in the near term.
 We expect that polysilicon demand will continue to outstrip supply throughout 2007 and potentially for a longer period.